ezcn/grep/tesiFlavia/MsToVcf.md

-After GFAtoVct with detect bubble I convert MStoGfa without going through the graph for test result of MS.
+After [/GFAtoVCFodgi.py] (GFAtoVCFodgi.py) with detect bubble now I convert Simulation to VCF without going through the graph for test result of MS.
 I simulated two populations that are divided into three different times.

 #### 1. Simulation sequences (MS)